-6We also note the close relationship between our paper and recent work by Landais et al. (2021) on unemployment insurance and Hendren, Landais and Spinnewijn (2021) on social insurance more broadly.
-Like us, these papers consider the value of offering a choice from the perspective of a social planner.
+6We also note the close relationship between our paper and recent work by Landais et al. (2021)on unemployment insurance and Hendren, Landais and Spinnewijn (2021) on social insurance more broadly.
+Like us, these papers consider the value of offering a choice from the perspective of a social planner that can set prices.